Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Alpha release

-Version 1.0.0a1 is the Python package version for the v1.0.0-alpha.1 private preview tag.
+Version 1.0.0a1 is the Python package version for the v1.0.0-alpha.1 alpha tag.
 The public API is stable enough to build against, but breaking changes are still possible during the alpha cycle.

 import asyncio